MatrixManAtYrService/checkdef-demo/README.md

 This repository demonstrates one of its checks, which selectively caches pytest runs.
 The goal is to only run the tests that might be impacted by a change instead of running all of them each time.
+Pytest is used as an example here, but this approach is widely applicable.

 ## Entire Repo as a Derivation Input